-The recombinant cells can be multiplied in large scale using a continuous culture system.
+The recombinant cells can be multiplied on a large scale using a continuous culture system.
 Here the cells are cultured in a large vessel and the medium is refreshed on a regular interval to maintain the optimum conditions.
 This helps to culture a large mass of the desired protein.
-This was achieved by the development of bioreactor.
+This can be achieved by using a bioreactor.

 A bioreactor helps to produce a large volume of culture.
-The bioreactor is a large vessel where the different cells such as plant, animal or human cells are used to culture new biological products.
-It provides optimum conditions like temperature, pH, substrate, oxygen, etc required for the culturing of desired products.
-Simple stirred-tank bioreactor and sparged stirred-tank bioreactor are the two types bioreactors used for this purpose.
+The bioreactor is a large vessel where the different cells such as human or plant, or animal cells can be cultured to obtain new biological products.
+It provides optimum conditions like temperature, pH, substrate, oxygen, etc required for the culturing of cells producing desired products.
+Simple stirred-tank bioreactor and sparged stirred-tank bioreactor are the two types of bioreactors used for this purpose.

-Downstream processing is a sequential step in which the isolation, purification, preservation of final products are done before it is marketed.
-In this stage, the final product is formulated with additives like preservatives, colors, etc, followed by clinical trials.
+Downstream processing is a sequential step in which the isolation, purification and preservation of final products are done before it is marketed.
+In this stage, the final product is formulated with additives like preservatives, colours, etc., followed by clinical trials.